 \item In some frames, there may be shadows on the target shape (e.g., the shadow of the quadrotor or trees).

 \item In some frames, only a part of the target shape may be seen. \end{itemize}

 Considering these challenges and the shape of the pattern, different participants of the MBZIRC challenge chose different approaches for detection.
-For example, \cite{bahnemann2018} has implemented a quadrilateral detector for the detection of the pattern from far distances and a cross detector for close-range situations. \cite{beul2018} uses the line and circular Hough-transform algorithms to calculate a confidence score for the pattern for the initial detection and then uses the rectangular area around the pattern for the tracking. \cite{jin2018} has developed a Convolutional Neural Network for the detection of the elliptic pattern, which was trained with over 5,000 images collected from the pattern moving at a maximum of $15$~km/h ($4.17$~m/s) at various heights. \cite{li2018} detects the cross and the circle for far images and only uses cross detection for the closer frames.
-The method uses \cite{fornaciari2014ellipsedetect} method for ellipse detection. \cite{tzoumanikas2018} first detects the outer square and then verifies the detection by a template matching algorithm.
+For example, in~\cite{bahnemann2018}, the authors implemented a quadrilateral detector for detecting the pattern from far distances and a cross detector for close-range situations.
+The method in~\cite{beul2018} uses the line and circular Hough-transform algorithms to calculate a confidence score for the pattern for the initial detection and then uses the rectangular area around the pattern for the tracking.
+In~\cite{jin2018}, a Convolutional Neural Network is developed to detect the elliptic pattern, which was trained with over 5000 images collected from the pattern moving at a maximum of $15$~km/h ($4.17$~m/s) at various heights.
+In~\cite{li2018} the cross and the circle are detected for far images, and only cross detection is used for the closer frames.
+The method uses the~\cite{fornaciari2014ellipsedetect} method for ellipse detection.
+In~\cite{tzoumanikas2018}, the outer square is detected first, and then the detection is verified by a template matching algorithm.